isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-drain-flies-in-the-basement/index.md

 ##  Conclusion

-So, drain flies have proven a nuisance especially when they invade your basement or [bathroom](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-the-bathroom/), mainly because these areas have moisture, dampness, and organic matter - conditions that promote the fast breeding of these bugs.
+So, drain flies have proven a nuisance especially when they invade your basement or [bathroom](https://pestpolicy.com/how-to-get-rid-of-drain-flies-in-the-bathroom/),mainly because these areas have moisture, dampness, and organic matter - conditions that promote the fast breeding of these bugs.
 I hope the above DIY and commercially acquired products will help your get rid of the drain flies in your residential or commercial building basement.